taosdata/TDengine/docs/en/14-reference/12-config/index.md

 The characters input on the client side are encoded using the default system encoding, which is UTF-8 on Linux, or GB18030 or GBK on some systems in Chinese, POSIX in docker, CP936 on Windows in Chinese.
 The encoding of the operating system in use must be set correctly so that the characters in nchar type can be converted to UCS4-LE.

-The locale definition standard on Linux is: <Language\>\_<Region\>.<charset\>, for example, in "zh_CN.UTF-8", "zh" means Chinese, "CN" means China mainland, "UTF-8" means charset.
+The locale definition standard on Linux is: &lt;Language&gt;\_&lt;Region&gt;.&lt;charset&gt;, for example, in "zh_CN.UTF-8", "zh" means Chinese, "CN" means China mainland, "UTF-8" means charset.
 On Linux and Mac OSX, the charset can be set by locale in the system.
 On Windows system another configuration parameter `charset` must be used to configure charset because the locale used on Windows is not POSIX standard.
 Of course, `charset` can also be used on Linux to specify the charset.

 :::